raspberrypilearning/track-designer/en/step_1.md

 ### Get ideas 💭

-You are going to make some design decisions to build own track.
+You are going to make some design decisions to build your own track.

 Explore these example projects to get more ideas: